 Policy Fellow, Centre for Science and Policy

-Rosalind Campion is the Director of EU Exit Implementation at the Cabinet Office.
-Previously she held the position of International Strategy Director at the Department for International Trade and was responsible for the UK’s bilateral trade relations globally and coordinates to the overseas leadership team of Her Britannic Majesty’s Trade Commissioners.
+Rosalind is Principal Private Secretary to the Home Secretary, Home Office.
+Previously, she was the Director of EU Exit Implementation at the Cabinet Office, and prior to that she was International Strategy Director at the Department for International Trade and was responsible for the UK’s bilateral trade relations globally and coordinates to the overseas leadership team of Her Britannic Majesty’s Trade Commissioners.
 Her team was also responsible for influencing cross-cutting international Whitehall policy and for the national security and development agendas.